In this section, an event sourced application is developed that has minimal dependencies on the library.

 The persistence policy below subscribes to receive events whenever they are published.
 It uses an event store to store events whenever they are received.

-class PersistencePolicy(object): def __init__(self, event_store): self.event_store = event_store subscribe(self.store_event) def close(self): unsubscribe(self.store_event) def store_event(self, event): self.event_store.store(event)
+class PersistencePolicy(object): def __init__(self, event_store): self.event_store = event_store subscribe(self.store_events) def close(self): unsubscribe(self.store_events) def store_events(self, events): self.event_store.store_events(events)

 A slightly more developed class